breathe-doc/breathe/README.rst

   - When rendering a section, add target after title. #647
   - Render pages content in order. #651
   - Adds an ID to the rubric created for each section of a group. #658
+  - Add missing getter and setter for C#. #661

 - 2021-02-16 - Breathe v4.27.0